 ENTRANCE EXAMINATON INTO JS 1 (2022 – 2023)

-Application Forms for the Entrance Examination into JS1 are available on-line from September 1, 2021!
+Application Forms for the Entrance Examination into JS1 are now available on-line!

 Purchase your Access Codes online via the “Buy PIN online with a credit/debit card” option on our website.
 Candidates planning to sit for the exams in the United States and the United Kingdom MUST CHOOSE the following option $200 Foreign (Outside Nigeria).
 You can also purchase Scratch Card at the Selling Centres below at a non-refundable rate of N10,000.00 (Ten Thousand Naira).
 Fill-out and submit your application forms at www.loyolajesuit.org.
 If you live abroad, contact our foreign representatives whose contacts are listed below.
 For bulk purchase of five (5) or more Pin codes, pay the applicable amount into this zenith bank account number (Act.
 No.1130056291).
 Send evidence of payment to [email protected] and copy [email protected] for issuance of the required number of Pin Codes.